apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/7_ddl_dml.md

     CREATE INDEX cCustIdx ON orders(custid) TYPE BTREE;

+The following example creates a btree index called `oCNameIdx` on the `cname` field of the orders dataset, but does not insert `NULL` and `MISSING` values into the index.
+By default, if `INCLUDE/EXCLUDE UNKNOWN KEY` is not specified, unknown values will be inserted into btree indexes.

+##### Example

+    CREATE INDEX oCNametIdx ON orders(cname) EXCLUDE UNKNOWN KEY;

 The following example creates an open btree index called `oCreatedTimeIdx` on the (non-declared) `createdTime` field of the `orders` dataset having `datetime` type.
 This index can be useful for accelerating exact-match queries, range search queries, and joins involving the `createdTime` field.
 The index is enforced so that records that do not have the `createdTime` field or have a mismatched type on the field